PRISM sax quartet traverses musical genres with artistry

 Liebman also had arrangements of a track—made by his wife Caris Visenitn—from his classic solo album, The Loneliness of the Long Distance Runner; of his punchy tune “A Moody Time”; and a lovely transcription and arrangement of John Coltrane’s “Dear Lord.”
 These were alternately lyrical and exciting workouts for the musicians.
 “Dear Lord” was especially finely crafted: Liebman’s extension of the melodic line and his reconstruction of the harmonies in long tones was a lesson in imaginative thinking and sound painting.

-One Response to “PRISM sax quartet traverses musical genres with artistry”
+2 Responses to “PRISM sax quartet traverses musical genres with artistry”

 Leave a Comment